Monuments of India- 6 Remarkable Memorials

 India Gate was built to commemorate the British and Indian martyrs of World War I and the Third Anglo-Afghan War.

-The monument laid in 1959, and the construction was completed in 1949, just two years later.
+The monument was laid in 1959, and the construction was completed in 1949, just two years later.
 Lord Irwin, the then British Governor of India, inaugurated the monument.
 These will indeed be a memorial for architectural lovers.

 4. Golden Temple

 People of all religions visit this golden temple in the middle of Amritsar city and experience different religious happiness.
-This temple considered as a symbol of equality.
+This temple is considered as a symbol of equality.

 In the middle of the lake is the Golden Temple.
 There are many small monuments around the nectarine lake.
 It was from this nectar lake that the city was named Amritsar.